Skip to main content

 • Wait 60 days.
 Compare chargeback rates between the two groups.

-If the tool is accurate, the "let through" group should have higher chargebacks.
-If the rates are similar, the tool is generating false positives.
+If the tool is accurate, the "let through" group comes back with higher chargebacks.
+If the two rates look similar, the tool is selling you false positives.

 Experiment 2: Vary your thresholds